Lodha people: Focus

 Lodha means piece of flesh named after their ancestor.
 Lodhas have been in the focus of anthropologists and social activists.
 During the early period of their rule, the British government in India oppressed the tribal people of Jungle Mahals, who were traditionally dependent upon the forests for a living.
 They had revolted but were ruthlessly suppressed.
 Having been deprived of their livelihood and without any alternatives, they took to criminal ways of life and were subsequently branded a criminal tribe.
 They should properly be labelled as uprooted rebels.
 Lodha titles are Nayek, Mallick, Digar, Sardar, Bhokta, Kotal, Dandapat, Bhunya etc. These titles were also used by the Sabars.
-One of the most important research on the Lodhas was done by a Calcutta University faculty, Professor Prabodh Kumar Bhowmick.
+One of the most important research on the Lodhas was done by a Calcutta University faculty, Prabodh Kumar Bhowmick.
 Much later, researchers from the Department of Anthropology at Vidyasagar University have done empirical studies on the development scenario of the Lodha tribe in Mendinpur district who were by that time declared as a 'Primitive Tribal Group' (PTG) by the Government of India.